5 Acne Facts You Didn't Know

 Did you know?
 Up to 50 million Americans experience acne every year.
 We know having acne can feel isolating at times, but it’s incredibly common.
 Typically, acne starts in puberty and affects about 85% of adolescents and young adults.
 Acne can also continue into your adult years, affecting up to 54% of people above 25.

 We know acne can be frustrating, but luckily there are lots of acne treatments out there.
-If you've tried over-the-counter acne products like benzoyl peroxide and salicylic acid with little success, it may be time to check in with a derm.
-At Apostrophe, you can get personalized treatment from a board-certified derm from the comfort of your own home!
+If you've tried over-the-counter acne products like benzoyl peroxide and salicylic acid with little success, it may be time to check in with a derm provider.
+Through Apostrophe, you can get access to personalized treatment from an expert dermatology team from the comfort of your own home!

 2. Acne is unheard of in some populations.